Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên10/03/2025

-Yesterday (March 9), South Korean authorities said they would mobilize about 14,000 police officers to ensure security in the capital Seoul on the day the Constitutional Court issues a ruling on the impeachment trial of President Yoon Suk Yeol, according to Yonhap News Agency.
+Yesterday (March 9), South Korean authorities said they would mobilize about 14,000 police to ensure security in the capital Seoul on the day the Constitutional Court issues a ruling on the impeachment trial of President Yoon Suk Yeol, according to Yonhap News Agency.

 In December 2024, Mr. Yoon unexpectedly declared martial law, but it was quickly overturned by the National Assembly.
 The president was later impeached and suspended from office for abuse of power and inciting rebellion.
 He was also criminally prosecuted on the same charges and has been in detention since January.

 On March 8, Mr. Yoon was released after a Seoul court accepted a request from his legal team, although the criminal case and impeachment case remained intact.
 On the same day, tens of thousands of people demonstrated at various locations in Seoul to show both support and opposition to Mr. Yoon.
 In explaining the decision to release him, the court said it needed to address the legality of the investigations into Mr. Yoon.
-In addition, the court also said that the legal period for Mr. Yoon’s arrest had expired before he was indicted, according to AP.
+In addition, the court also said that the legal period for Mr. Yoon's arrest had ended before he was indicted, according to AP.

 - Ảnh 1.